 Occasionally, either at the outset or during the course of an investigation, the possibility may emerge that a criminal offence has been committed.
 Where an interview is conducted with a person suspected of committing an offence, the question arises whether this amounts to a criminal investigation and therefore whether the provisions of the Police and Criminal Evidence Act 1984 (PACE) apply.
-The Court of Appeal has held that there is only a requirement to caution the interviewee if the interview is conducted by people who are specifically charged with the duty of investigating offences (ie, people employed by a company for the purpose of investigating crimes committed by its staff).3 A private employer investigating and interviewing an employee as part of an internal investigation or disciplinary process will not normally amount to a criminal investigation, even if the investigation involves conduct that may constitute criminal offences.
-It follows that the employer will not generally be bound by PACE, and that any admissions made by the employee are likely to be admissible in subsequent criminal proceedings if handed over to the authorities.4
+The Court of Appeal has held that there is only a requirement to caution the interviewee if the interview is conducted by people who are specifically charged with the duty of investigating offences (ie, people employed by a company for the purpose of investigating crimes committed by its staff).4 A private employer investigating and interviewing an employee as part of an internal investigation or disciplinary process will not normally amount to a criminal investigation, even if the investigation involves conduct that may constitute criminal offences.
+It follows that the employer will not generally be bound by PACE, and that any admissions made by the employee are likely to be admissible in subsequent criminal proceedings if handed over to the authorities.5

 It is not clear whether the position would be the same in circumstances where the criminal authorities were already involved and had effectively condoned the internal interview process as a means of securing the accounts of suspects.
-In any event, this situation is unlikely to arise in practice since both the Serious Fraud Office (SFO) and Financial Conduct Authority (FCA) have been increasingly concerned in recent years about the risk of evidence contamination.
+In any event, this situation is unlikely to arise in practice since both the SFO and Financial Conduct Authority (FCA) have been increasingly concerned in recent years about the risk of evidence contamination.
 Our experience is that the SFO is increasingly likely to impose restrictions on or even prevent the internal interview process altogether, and to seek to limit the amount of disclosure provided to those interviewed.
 It is understood that in one of the SFO's current investigations, it sought to prevent the company from conducting face-to-face exit interviews with suspended employees, instead insisting that the process be conducted in writing.
 In a similar vein, banks in the FX investigation were required by the FCA to record their internal interviews and to produce those recordings, or transcripts of them, to investigators.
 They were also prevented by the FCA from disclosing certain documentation to the employees under investigation.
 This is in marked contrast to the FCA's approach in the preceding Libor investigation, where banks were permitted to conduct their investigations more or less independently.
+It also differs considerably from the position in the United States where, in light of the Yates memorandum and comments made by the assistant attorney general last year, the Department of Justice (DOJ) expects 'cooperating companies to make their best effort to uncover the facts with the goal of identifying the individuals involved.'6 This approach is further reflected in the DOJ's FCPA pilot programme, announced in April 2016, under which significant rewards may be available for voluntary disclosure and full cooperation.7 Companies and their advisers who are conducting multi-jurisdictional investigations therefore face a difficult task in attempting to balance the competing demands of multiple different interested criminal authorities and regulators when determining how to approach internal interviews.
+Additional jurisdictional issues are considered in further detail below.